 Chinoiserie - the addiction to Chinese style as the height of fashion and good taste

 There was a time when anything Chinese was avidly collected in both Europe and America.
-Grand mansions would have a ‘Chinese Room’ stacked high with gleaming, colorful porcelain in display cabinets and a Chinese inspired garden.
+Grand mansions would have a ‘Chinese Room’ stacked high with gleaming, colorful porcelain in display cabinets and outside a Chinese inspired garden.
 To belong to fashionable circles you just had to have Chinese ornaments, silks, lacquer-work, furniture, willow pattern plates, sedan chairs, wallpaper, gardens with pagodas… everything.
-From the mid-17th century through to the early 19th century there was a great fashion for the ‘Oriental style’ and it was given the name ‘Chinoiserie’ in France where the fashion reached its height of popularity.
+From the mid-17th century through to the early 19th century there was a great fashion for the ‘Oriental style’ and in France it was given the name ‘Chinoiserie’ where the fashion reached its height of popularity.

 From long ago China had already been known as the source of the most refined porcelain and silk.
 No European manufacturer could come close to the fine detail and overall quality.
 However the real spur to the new style were the detailed survey of life in China by the 17th century Jesuit missionaries.
 They described a nation ruled wisely by knowledgeable rulers who were guided by wise philosophers.
 China was seen as a distant, idyllic land full of the best of everything.
 Indeed it was true that China was at that time the richest, the most developed and the most populous nation on Earth.
 William Shakespeare, John Milton, Goethe, Leo Tolstoy and Henry Purcell all wrote of China as a distant paradise.
 Meanwhile in America Thomas Jefferson and Benjamin Franklin were impressed by the rural simplicity of China.
 It seemed an idyllic peasant life under a benign leadership.
-The French philosopher Voltaire eulogized: ‘The Chinese for four thousand years when we were unable to read, knew everything essentially useful of which we boast at the present day’.
-The Dutch traveler Johan Nieuhof (1618-72) was an important influence because his books not only carried descriptions but fairly accurate illustrations of all things Chinese.
+The French philosopher Voltaire ➚ eulogized: ‘The Chinese for four thousand years when we were unable to read, knew everything essentially useful of which we boast at the present day’.
+The Dutch traveler Johan Nieuhof ➚ (1618-72) was an important influence because his books not only carried descriptions but fairly accurate illustrations of all things Chinese.
 His book ‘An embassy from the East-India company of the United Provinces, to the Grand Tartar Cham, or Emperor of China’ was quickly translated into English and became very popular.

 Although the rich and powerful could afford to import the genuine articles the middle classes could only buy cheap imitations either made in Europe or made in China especially for export.
-It is these rather strange mixtures of European and Chinese styles that make up the bulk of Chinoiserie.
+It is these rather strange mixtures of European and Chinese styles that make up the bulk of ‘Chinoiserie’.
 Initial designs were crude caricatures of the genuine articles, but over a hundred years the designs became much more like the real thing.

 Pigtails and gardens

 George Washington had a fine collection of porcelain and took to wearing a wig with a long ‘pigtail’ in deference to the Chinese hair style of the Qing dynasty.
-The British King George III also used the same hairstyle and his son King George IV built rooms full of Chinese porcelain masterpieces at his Brighton Pavilion .
-Lord MacCartney, one of the very few who had actually visited China in 1792 enthused about how Chinese gardens used subtle design and planting to generate surprise and wonderment.
+The British King George III also used the same hairstyle and his son King George IV built rooms full of Chinese porcelain masterpieces at his Brighton Pavilion ➚.
+Lord MacCartney, one of the very few who had actually visited China in 1793 enthused about how Chinese gardens used subtle design and planting to generate surprise and wonderment.
 By contrast the European gifts he gave to the Chinese Emperor failed to impress.

 It was the rapid addiction to tea drinking that gave Chinese style even greater impetus.
 What could be more appropriate than to drink tea in Chinese style teacups?
 Once people took to teacups then why not expand the style to the whole room in which to drink the exotic and very expensive new beverage?
 In the early days of tea drinking, remnants of the formal tea drinking ceremony were followed, it was a rather formal affair.
 Among fashionable circles the competition to show off the finest and latest porcelain tea services became intense.

 Chinoiserie was the European interpretation of Chinese art with exuberant decoration and asymmetry.
 At its height it was a worldwide phenomenon not just in Europe and America but also in India, Japan, Persia and Latin America.
 King Louis XV (r.
 1715-1774) was a leading proponent.
-He brought in many Chinese ideas and customs perhaps this came to its zenith when in 1757 he guided a plow to welcome in the spring in a ceremony mimicking the Chinese Emperor's ritual at the Temple of Heaven every year.
-His Chateau de Chantilly built for the Princes of Condé is an exuberant example of Rococo/Chinoiserie style.
+He brought in many Chinese ideas and customs; this came to its zenith when in 1757 he guided a plow to welcome in the spring in a ceremony mimicking the Chinese Emperor's ritual at the Temple of Heaven every year.
+His Chateau de Chantilly ➚ built for the Princes of Condé is an exuberant example of Rococo/Chinoiserie style.

 Citizen of the World

-Oliver Goldsmith (1728-1774) had read de Halde's extensive guide to China (‘The General History of China ’) and it inspired him to write the highly popular ‘Citizen of the World’ 1760-61.
-They are a fictional correspondence between a Chinese man living in London and acquaintances in China.
+Oliver Goldsmith (1728-1774) had read de Halde's extensive guide to China (‘The General History of China ➚’) and it inspired him to write the highly popular ‘Citizen of the World’ 1760-61.
+They are a fictional correspondence between a Chinese man living in London and his acquaintances back in China.
 They show the anonymous Chinese man in a favorable light trying to make sense of life in Europe with its strange customs and lower moral standards.
-It was not long before writers satirized the fad for Chinoiserie, in 1785 Horace Walpole’s ‘Mi Li, A Chinese Fairy Tale ’ poked fun at the unquestioning love of China.
+It was not long before writers satirized the fad for Chinoiserie, in 1785 Horace Walpole’s ‘Mi Li, A Chinese Fairy Tale ➚’ poked fun at the unquestioning love of China.

 There was a dreamy belief that the Chinese had the greatest aesthetic taste in all things.
 In 1664 John Evelyn was deeply impressed by the exquisite and refined workmanship of garments and ornaments, quite unlike the crude nature of European products.